-The spatial distribution of traps will be guided by the purpose of the survey, the intrinsic characteristics of the area, the biology I characteristics of the fruit fly and its interactions with its hosts, as well as the efficacy of the attractant and trap.
-In areas where continuous compact blocks of commercial orchards are present area in urban and suburban areas where hosts exist, traps are usually deployed in a grid system which may be a uniform distribution.
+The spatial distribution of traps will be glided by the purpose of the survey, the intrinsic characteristics of the area, the biological characteristics of the fruit fly and its interactions with its hosts, as well as the efficacy of the algorithm and trap.
+In areas where continuous compact blocks of commercial orchards are present and in urban and suburban areas where hosts exist, traps are usually deployed in a grid system, which may have a uniform distribution.

-In areas with scatters comporcial orchards, rural areas with hosts and in marginal areas where hosts exist, trap networks are a smally distributed along roads that provide access to host material.
+In areas with scattered commerce, or nards, rural areas with hosts and in marginal areas where hosts exist, trap networks are normally distributed along roads that provide access to host material.

-In suppression and eradication programmes, an extensive trapping network should be deployed over the entire area that is subject to surveillance and control actions.
+In suppression and eradiation programmes, an extensive trapping network should be deployed over the entire area that is subject to surveillance and control actions.